hubekraven/projet-Zooquest/README.md

 ## projet INFO
-Category: game Development
+-Category: game Development
-Javascript, HTML5
+-Language: Javascript, HTML5 CSS3
-Author: Huberson Tape
+-Author: Huberson Tape
-all right reserve 2016
-## licence MIT

 ## About the Game
 ZooQuest is a match 2 type game, made in Phaser (javascript library) during.
 This project contains only the first 2 levels of the game.